philipturner/home-built-stm/README.md

 ## May 12, 2025

 Nothing has been done about the Roland MDX-40A in Durham 373.
 So, I stole a block of wood from Durham 373 and installed it into the Denford machine.
 I also tried getting the Denford software to work on the modern Windows 11 PC.
 They still haven't installed the hypervisor.
+I can't get the CNC software to work there, so I'm reverting to the old Windows 7 PC.

 ![Image 4622](./Documentation/CNCMachining/IMG_4622.JPG)